uselesstechjunks/leetcode/docs/source/stat.rst

         #. a single value for expectation/variance/other moments
         #. a single prediction for a dependent variable with a given independent variable. etc.

 #.
-Confidence Set Estimation: An inferred set which traps the fixed, unknown value of our quality of interest with a pre-determined probability.
+Confidence Set Estimation: An estimated set which traps the fixed, unknown value of our quality of interest with a pre-determined probability.

     .. note::
         #.
 A :math:`1-\alpha` confidence interval (CI) for a real qualtity of interest :math:`\theta` is defined as :math:`\hat{C_n}=(a,b)` where :math:`\mathbb{P}(\theta\in\hat{C_n})\ge 1-\alpha`.